-Enjoy your party and then get some well deserved sleep.
-The next morning, depart to Sighisoara Medieval Citadel, Dracula’s birthplace.
+The next morning, depart to Sighisoara Medieval Citadel, Dracula's birthplace.
 Accommodate in a 3* hotel, centrally located.
 After that, at 8 PM, put on your costume and join us for the best Halloween Party in Transylvania.
 The schedule includes a traditional festive dinner and events such as Vampiresa Hunting (an impressive ballet show) and a unique magic show.
 The highlight of this party is the Ritual of Killing of the Living Dead, performed by our team according to old customs and traditions.

 Halloween Party at Bran Castle

 Your Dracula tours continue with the main attractions in Sighisoara Citadel.
 Visit the Clock Tower museum, followed by the Church on the Hill and the Covered Stairs.
 After that, drive to the Medieval Saxon city of Brasov.
 Admire landmarks such as the Black Church and then head for Bran Village.
-Here, you will accommodate in a 3* hotel.
+Here, you will accommodate in a cozy 3* hotel.
 At 7 PM, join us at Bran Castle.
-Meet us at the entrance and then take advantage of our skip the line service and avoid the long lines.
-After that, go on a unique night tour of the castle, followed by an unforgettable After Party in the grounds of the castle.
+Meet us at the entrance and then take advantage of our skip the ticket office line service and avoid the long lines.
+After that, go on a unique night tour of the castle, followed by an unforgettable After Party on the grounds of the castle.

 This is just an overview of your tour.
 For more information, such as the complete itinerary or inclusions/exclusions, please scroll up and then use the menu above to navigate to your desired section.